gvwilson/thirdbit/fiction/maddy-roo/index.md

 The bot took it from her.
 Its lasers flashed green as it scanned the curved place.
 "It zhould be zuffizient," it acknowledged.
-With no more ceremony than that it unscrewed the bent plate, tossed it aside, and fastened the salvaged one in its place.
+It unscrewed the bent plate,
+tossed it aside,
+and fastened the salvaged one in its place.

 *Eww*, Maddy thought,
-slightly queasy at the sight of the impromptu surgery, but Dockety's lenses rotated.
+slightly queasy at the impromptu surgery, but Dockety's lenses rotated.
-"That is better," it pronounced, its voice back to normal.
+"That is better," it pronounced in its normal voice.

 Maddy nudged her sister with her shoulder.
 "Good on you."

 Even as she spoke something hooted in the distance.
-"How are we going to get *home*, Maddy?" her sister asked in a hopeless little voice.
+"How are we going to get *home*, Maddy?" her sister asked hopelessly.

 "I don't know,"
 Maddy confessed.